wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-functions-reference.md

 **Example:** <br>
 `IIF([employeeType]=“Intern”,”t-“&[alias],[alias])` <br>
-Returns the alias of a user with “t-“ added to the beginning of it if the user is an intern, else returns the user’s alias as is.
+Returns the alias of a user with “t-“ added to the beginning of it if the user is an intern, else returns the user's alias as is.